Carl Perkins: Return to recording and touring

-Perkins returned to live performances on April 21, 1956, beginning with an appearance in Beaumont, Texas, with the "Big D Jamboree" tour.
-Before he resumed touring, Sam Phillips arranged a recording session at Sun, with Ed Cisco filling in for the still-recuperating Jay.
-By mid-April, "Dixie Fried", "Put Your Cat Clothes On", "Wrong Yo-Yo", "You Can't Make Love to Somebody", "Everybody's Trying to Be My Baby", and "That Don't Move Me" had been recorded.
+Perkins returned to live performances on April 21, 1956 beginning with an appearance in Beaumont, Texas, with the Big D Jamboree tour.
+Before he resumed touring, Sam Phillips arranged a recording session at Sun with Edd Cisco filling in for the still-recuperating Jay.
+By mid-April, they recorded "Dixie Fried", "Put Your Cat Clothes On", "Wrong Yo-Yo", "You Can't Make Love to Somebody", "Everybody's Trying to Be My Baby", and "That Don't Move Me".
 On May 26, Perkins and his band (with Jay Perkins performing wearing a visible neck brace), finally appeared on The Perry Como Show to perform "Blue Suede Shoes".

-Beginning early that summer, Perkins was paid $1,000 to play two songs a night on the extended tour of "Top Stars of '56".
+Beginning early that summer, Perkins was paid $1,000 to play two songs a night on the extended tour of Top Stars of '56.
 Other performers on the tour were Chuck Berry and Frankie Lymon and the Teenagers.
 When Perkins and the group entered the stage in Columbia, South Carolina, he was shocked to see a teenager with a bleeding chin pressed against the stage by the massed crowd.
 During the first guitar intermission of "Honey Don't", they were waved offstage and into a vacant dressing room behind a double line of police officers.
 Appalled by what he had seen and felt, Perkins left the tour.
-Appearing with Gene Vincent and Lillian Briggs in a "rock 'n' roll show", he helped attract 39,872 people to the Reading Fair in Pennsylvania on a Tuesday night in late September.
+Appearing with Gene Vincent and Lillian Briggs in a rock 'n' roll show, he helped attract 39,872 people to the Reading Fair in Pennsylvania on a Tuesday night in late September.
 Soon after, a full grandstand and one thousand people stood in a heavy rain to hear Perkins and Briggs at the Brockton Fair in Massachusetts.